Adultery, no remorse and their consequences

 - The adulterer however, may have continued the affair if not caught.

-- The adulterer may never have shown remorse if the affair was never found out.
+- The adulterer may never have disclosed the affair out of free will.

-- The adulterer may not experience guilt feelings and deep remorse, if the spouse takes responsibility and perceives the affair as a result of their own shortcomings or a shortcoming in the relationship.
+- The adulterer may not experience guilt feelings and deep remorse, if the spouse takes partly responsibility of the affair (affair resources and advice, 2013).

-The latter gives unfairly an “out” to the adulterer but they may hold on to this as it minimises the guilt feelings they should have.
+When a spouse who did not have the affair takes part of the blame, the adulterer might not do all the work needed to come clean.
 This is why the websites that flaunt the message that it is a relationship problem rather than the selfish act of one person are not helpful.
 Yes, the relationship might not be perfect, but to go outside the relationship to gain some selfish pleasure is never the solution.
 It will wreck what could have been and it can never be undone!

 If there are signs of continued lacking in genuine remorse, the spouse might have to decide to leave the relationship.
 If the cheater shows genuine remorse after the affair, they have to do the work (see Linda J. MacDonald: How to help your Spouse Heal from Your Affair).
 Not doing the work is not an option!